 Not only that, Tide also comes with automatic transaction categorization, accounting integration, multiple accounts, easy invoicing, and fully featured mobile and web apps.

-You can choose from a free account (although transfers are 20p each), a Tide Plus account for £9.99 monthly (with 20 free transfers per month), a Tide Pro account for £18.99 per month (unlimited transfers), or a Tide Cashback account for £49.99 a month—which comes included with a personal account manager.
+You can choose from a free account (although transfers are 20p each), a Tide Smart account for £12.49 monthly (with 25 free transfers per month), a Tide Pro account for £24.99 per month (unlimited transfers), or a Tide Max account for £69.99 a month—which comes with highest level of support and 0.5% cashback.

 Tide at a glance